Mould: the physical and mental health costs

 Respiratory effects

-Damp and mould primarily affect the airways and lungs, causing symptoms and conditions like:
+Damp and mould primarily affects the airways and lungs, causing symptoms and conditions like:

 - Coughing and shortness of breath